seyonghw/stat607studio8/README.md

-STATS607 Studio7
+STATS607 Studio 7-8

-Names : Seyong Hwang, Ethan Schubert, Dongsun Yoon
+Names : Seyong Hwang, Ethan Schubert, Dongsun Yoon + Liza Kosina

 Running `main.ipnyb` outputs the plot.
 The plot is saved as `output.png`, and the whole pipeline runs by `run_all()` in `analyze.py`.